Government of Canada navigation bar

 What are the testing requirements to qualify a UN standardized small container design?

-A UN standardized small container manufactured in Canada must be in accordance with sections 2 and 3 and Part 1 of the standard CAN/CGSB-43.150.
-The performance tests required by the standard are harmonized with those in chapter 6.1 of the UN Recommendations and are specific to each type of container.
-Examples of these tests include a drop test, internal pressure test and stacking test.
+A UN standardized small container manufactured in Canada must be in accordance with section 2 and 3 and Part 1 of the standard TP 14850.
+The performance tests required by chapter 7 of the TP 14850 are harmonized with those in chapter 6.1 of the UN Recommendations and are specific to each type of container.
 The severity of the tests varies according to the packing group.
 The tests must be conducted on containers in "as prepared for transport" condition.
-The complete list of test requirements is set out in CAN/CGSB-43.150.

 How do I register a UN standardized small container design?

-Each design of UN standardized small container manufactured in Canada must be registered by Transport Canada in accordance with section 11 of CAN/CGSB-43.150 before production of containers, other than test samples, begins.
-The manufacturer must submit an application for registration to the Director.
-The application must include the Packaging Design Report outlined in Appendix B of the standard.
-This report includes facility information, design specifications, performance testing details and results, package drawings and the proposed UN marking.
+Each design of UN standardized small container manufactured in Canada must be registered by Transport Canada in accordance with section 10 of TP 14850.
+The registration process is initiated when the manufacturer submits an application for registration to the Director.

-What are the quality assurance system requirements for manufacturing UN standardized small containers?
+What are the quality assurance system requirements for UN standardized small container manufacturers?

 A manufacturer of UN small containers must have and maintain a quality assurance system which meets:

-• for drums, jerricans and composite containers, the requirements of ISO 9001:2000.
+• for drums, jerricans and composite packagings, the requirements of ISO 9001.
 The quality system must be registered with an independent quality assurance system registrar accredited by the Standards Council of Canada (SCC) or a foreign quality assurance systems registrar recognized by the SCC.

 How do I change the company name or address on a Certificate of Registration?